 Assignment and compound assignment operators: the right parameter may alias the left parameter.
 The function result always refers to the left parameter.

-Functions named “swap”: The two parameters to be swapped may refer to the same object.
+Functions named swap: The two parameters to be swapped may refer to the same object.

 Shift operators used for input and output: the result always refers to the left parameter.